2006–07 Heart of Midlothian F.C. season: Season Overview

 named as an unused substitute for a 1–0 defeat by Rangers on 19 November.
 Hartley was only used as a substitute in the former game.
 Pressley eventually left Hearts on 9 December, with accompanying press releases stating that this was an amicable agreement.
 He joined rivals Celtic on 1 January 2007 and captained his new squad to a 2–1 victory at Tynecastle on his first return to Edinburgh.
 Hartley also moved to Celtic during January 2007, in a £1.1 million transfer on 31 January.
 This only left Gordon, who was dropped for matches away to Dundee United and Rangers in December and January respectively, as the only member of the trio to remain at Hearts beyond the January transfer window.

 Hearts failed to win a game under the management of Eduard Malofeev, who took control during Ivanauskas' sabbatical.
-Hearts lost at Celtic and Hibernian – a result which eliminated Hearts from the CIS Cup – and at home to Rangers.
+Hearts lost at Celtic and Hibernian – a result which eliminated Hearts from the Scottish League Cup – and at home to Rangers.
 He remained as caretaker manager until late November 2006 when, despite media reports anticipating the appointment of Eugenijus Riabovas, Ivanauskas returned to resume his duties as club manager.

 A 1–0 loss in the Scottish Cup at Dunfermline on 3 February 2007, with Gordon on the bench, ended Hearts' chance to retain the trophy.
 Later that month, Ivanauskas was moved to a director of football role, with director of football Anatoly Korobochka assuming the role of interim head coach on 2 March.
 An improved run of form towards the end of the season witnessed Hearts challenge Aberdeen for third spot in the League and UEFA Cup qualification.
 The Dons scored a last minute equaliser in a head-to-head confrontation between the two teams at Tynecastle in May, and eventually finished four points clear in third place.